1st Lanarkshire Rifle Volunteers: 2/5th Scottish Rifles

 The 2nd Line battalion was formed in Glasgow in September 1914.
 The 2nd Line Lowland Divisional and Brigade HQs began to form in January 1915, but it was some time before the various formations and units were assembled from their depots.
 Training was held up both by the lack of modern arms and equipment, and the need to supply reinforcement drafts to the 1st Line.
 By August, however, the division was substantially complete and stationed at Bridge of Allan with the 2nd Scottish Rifles Brigade at Cambusbarron, when they were officially numbered 65th (2nd Lowland) Division and 195th (2/1st Scottish Rifles) Brigade respectively.

 In November 1915 the 2/5th Scottish Rifles absorbed the 2/8th Battalion.
 At this time the infantry battalions in the 64th (2nd Highland) and 65th (2nd Lowland) Divisions were numbered sequentially, with 2/5th Scottish Rifles becoming No 17 Battalion.
 In January 1916 it had reverted to its previous designation, but had absorbed 2/7th Bn.
 In March 1916 the division moved to Essex and joined Southern Army (Home Forces), 195th Bde being quartered around Billericay and then from July at Terling.

 In January 1917 65th (2nd Lowland) Division moved to Ireland to relieve 59th (2nd North Midland) Division, which had been the first TF formation to serve in that country.
 At first 2/5th Bn was stationed at Moore Park (Fermoy), and a year later at Galway.
 The battalion was disbanded at Tralee on 15 May 1918.

 3/5th Scottish Rifles

 A 3rd Line or reserve battalion was formed at Glasgow in November 1914.
-On 8 April 1916 it was redesignated 5th Reserve Bn, Scottish Rifles, and on 1 September 1916, when it was at Catterick Camp in North Yorkshire, it absorbed the 6th, 7th and 8th Reserve Bns of the regiment and formed part of the Lowland Reserve Bde.
+On 8 April 1916 it was redesignated 5th Reserve Bn, Scottish Rifles, and on 1 September 1916, when it was at Catterick Camp in North Yorkshire, it absorbed the 6th, 7th and 8th Reserve Bns of the regiment and formed part of the Lowland Reserve Brigade.
 Later it returned to Scotland, being stationed at Galashiels and Hawick.
 By December 1917 it was at Leven as part of the Forth Garrison.
 It was disbanded at Bridge of Allan on 31 December 1918.